-The TEEB Secretariat provides a platform for TEEB-inspired country studies that are financed and managed by governments or other development partners.
+The TEEB Office provides a platform for TEEB-inspired country studies that are financed and managed by governments or other development partners.
 The TEEB Secretariat has, in some cases, had no direct involvement with the studies, while for others it has provided support inter alia project design and fundraising, technical assistance on ensuring that the project follows the TEEB approach, and formal endorsement as a “TEEB Country Study” by the TEEB Advisory Board.

 A TEEB country study identifies the ecosystem services that are vital to meeting the country’s policy priorities and makes recommendations on how these services can be integrated into policies.
 These recommendations depending on the country context can include policies for poverty alleviation, subsidy reform, land use management, protected area management, securing livelihoods, investment in natural infrastructure restoration and national accounting to include natural capital.

 TEEB studies can help countries answer these questions:

 A. What is the natural capital in my country and what is driving change?

 B. Do we measure and understand our natural capital?

 C. To what extent are the values of nature integrated into decision-making?

 D. What are the issues that need policy attention?

 E. What are the policy tools and decision options that offer solutions?

 The main elements of a TEEB country study in six steps are: